 Mr Hearty enquired how the Health Board's strategy can permeate through external committees such as Public Services Boards (PSB) to gain visibility and monitor progress.
-Mr Lee Davies informed Members that climate groups sit within each PSB and there are also opportunities to connect with county level plans.
+Mr Lee Davies informed Members that climate groups LD sit within each PSB and there are also opportunities to connect with county level plans.
 Members recognised that there is no single public sector organisation that holds responsibility for the decarbonisation agenda for the whole geographical area.

-Mr Weir noted the impact of the slide detailing carbon footprint by category and highlighted that two thirds of the Health Board's carbon footprint is attributed to procurement.
+Mr Weir noted the impact of the slide detailing carbon footprint by category and highlighted that two thirds of the Health Board's carbon footprint by category and highlighted that two thirds of the Health Board's carbon footprint is attributed to procurement.
 Mr Weir reiterated the importance of staff engagement once the strategy is developed.

 In conclusion, Mr Weir conveyed thanks to Mr Lee Davies and Mr Williams for the presentation and requested, when applicable, the development of a set of reporting metrics to allow the Committee to receive assurance on progress of the strategy.
-LD The Committee NOTED and DISCUSSED the Decarbonisation presentation, outlining the Health Board's implementation of the Health Board's decarbonisation agenda.